b04901066/ML2017FALL/final/README.md

 to generate output.
 The file `output-<date_time>.csv` is for uploading to Kaggle, and the file `text-<date_time>.csv` contains human-readable text.

 ### Since we use random initialize in pointer network,the variance of the output might be high...
+### Please try more times if the F1-score is low in reproducing.